177 Huntington Avenue

 Boston, MA 02115

-Ameneh Shamekhi is a PhD student in the Computer Science program at Northeastern University’s College of Computer and Information Science, advised by Professor Timothy Bickmore.
+Ameneh Shamekhi is a PhD candidate in the Computer Science program at Northeastern University’s College of Computer and Information Science, advised by Professor Timothy Bickmore.
 In 2012, Ameneh received her Bachelor of Science degree in Information Technology from Sharif University of Technology in Tehran, Iran.

 - Hometown: Tehran, Iran